daniestevez/galileo-osnma/README.md

 Unsupported features:

-* Verification of DSM-KROOT using ECDSA P-521.
-A Rust implementation of this elliptic curve is needed.
-This curve is currently not in use by the Galileo OSNMA service phase.
 * Public key renewal.
 The parsing of DSM-PKR messages and the authentication using the Merkle tree is not implemented yet.
 * Change of TESLA chain scenarios.
 Currently it is assumed that there is only